 Chutneys are wonderful for a number of different reasons.
 They can be easily adjusted to suit your taste.
 If you want less of a vinegar taste, more sweetness, more spice, then it's as easy as tasting and adjusting as the mixture simmers.
 Conveniently, chutneys stay fresh for a long, long time.
 You could make your holiday chutney before Thanksgiving and as long as you keep it sealed in an airtight container in the refrigerator (and don't dip a dirty spoon into it) you'll be fine through the New Year.
 It makes for an excellent gift, as well.

 This fruity version is fantastic served as a dip.
 I prepared a simple whipped cream cheese spiced with cardamom that, when spread thinly on a cracker and topped with the chutney, mellows out the strong flavor without dulling it too much.
+If you want to make fresh cream anytime rather than having to make do with that which comes in cans, you can buy cream chargers.
+A cream charger can also come in handy in enhancing the look and flavor of any dressing or sauce that you already have.
 My husband and I are currently totally into these Way Better sprouted grain chips.
 I used Simply Sweet Potato corn tortilla chips and it was an awesome combination.
 There's not much that doesn't taste good with sweet potato.
 I also threw in some of the seasonal Oh Snap!
 Ginger Snap chips for a sweeter taste and to bring out the ginger flavor in the chutney.

 I like using these particular chips because they are thick and can hold up to a chunky dip like a homemade chutney.
 They have great ingredients that help me feel better about mid-week snacking and they come in so many different fun flavors.
 Ever since discovering them we've kept a steady supply in our pantry.
 We're obsessed.